owl oven mitt sewing tutorial

 owl oven mitt sewing tutorial / ann kelle

-I’m all for having lots of fun in the kitchen!
-And this little owl is sure to bring a smile to your face.
 My owls from my Woodland Pals 2 collection served as the inspiration for this oven mitt.
-I like to think of him as my little sidekick in the kitchen;) Find the FREE tutorial below.
+Find the FREE tutorial below.

 owl oven mitt sewing tutorial / ann kelle